To: BFI Affiliates and Senior Administrators

 Subject: Becker Friedman Institute for Economics Leadership Update

-I am confident that under Erik’s leadership, BFI will continue its long-standing leadership in producing world-class research and ideas to help address the world’s most pressing economic challenges.
-Please join me in congratulating Erik on his new role and thanking Michael for his many significant contributions to BFI.
+I am confident that under John’s leadership, BFI will continue its strong tradition of advancing pioneering research and ideas to address the world’s most pressing economic challenges.
+Please join me in congratulating John on his new role and thanking Erik for his outstanding leadership of BFI.